-An arts researcher focusing on climate communication within the Anthropocene and its relationship with art, and drawing attention to those suffering disproportionately from climate change impacts.
+A researcher and curator of activist art, personally specialising in climate communication within the Anthropocene to draw attention to those suffering disproportionately from climate change impacts.

 For the past five years I have tailored my academic research to hone in on art and its cultural context — with a recent focus on climate communication within the Anthropocene, and how it can impact art and vice versa.

 Predominantly, my work draws attention to those suffering disproportionately at the hands of climate change.
 Exploring academic ideas that extend the Anthropocene, such as James Moore’s ‘Capitalocene’ and Kathryn Yusoff’s ‘Black Anthropocene,’ my explorations view social, racial and environmental justice as inextricably linked.
 With a perspective that seeks to express silenced narratives, my research has explored photographs of droughts in Kenya, the Flint Water Crisis, and mining implications on land affecting Indigenous Australian communities.